F4zination/QueryForge/README.md

 1. **Front-End Choice:**
    - **SvelteKit** for minimalistic UI, simplicity, and fast development.
-   - Alternatively, **Next.js** if you prefer React and existing familiarity.

 2. **Styling:**
    - Use **Tailwind CSS** for quick, consistent, and minimalistic styling.